 Chan Hon Kee (陳漢記粥麵專家), 91B Wan Tau Street, Tai Po | (+852) 6856 6044

-Fans of seafood rejoice, as Chuen Moon Kee (銓滿記餐廳小廚) specialises in seafood claypot rice dishes.
-Sourcing the seafood fresh daily from the nearby Mong Kok wet market, chef-owner Chuen Gor takes pride in his pots.
-Chuen Gor has a unique way of preparing Chuen Moon Kee’s claypot rice dishes, utilising electric stovetops to cook the rice first, then finishing cooking by tilt-shifting it on a gas stove.
+Fans of seafood rejoice!
+Chuen Moon Kee (銓滿記餐廳小廚) specialises in seafood claypot rice dishes, sourcing its ingredients fresh from the nearby wet market.
+Chef-owner Chuen Gor has a unique way of preparing Chuen Moon Kee’s claypot rice dishes, utilising electric stovetops to first cook the rice, then finishing it off by tilt-shifting the rice on a gas stove.
 The most impressive part about the dishes here is how the crispy rice crust at the bottom can be taken out in one intact piece at the end, which can apparently then be eaten as a dessert.

-All your favourite seafood dishes can be made claypot rice-style, including the classic juicy garlic prawn & vermicelli dish, with the vermicelli served on the side.
-The complimentary Chinese soups at Chuen Moon Kee are made according to a traditional Chinese doctor’s recipes and are chock-full of Chinese medicinal herbs to boost your immune system in the cold weather.
+All of your favourite seafood dishes can be made claypot rice-style, including the classic juicy garlic prawn & vermicelli dish, with the vermicelli served on the side.
+Chuen Moon Kee also makes complimentary soups according to the recipes of a traditional Chinese doctor and are chock-full of medicinal herbs to boost your immune system.

 Chuen Moon Kee Restaurant (銓滿記餐廳小廚), G/F, Man Fok Building, 419 Reclamation Street, Mong Kok

-If you love your claypots spicy, then look no further than Chilli Fagara, who has released a range of claypot dishes for the season.
+If you love your claypots spicy, then look no further than Chilli Fagara, which has released a range of claypot dishes featuring the “finest bounty of the sea and land.”
 Bubbling away happily in earthenware pots, the dishes are served over a tabletop flame.
 Order a side of steamed jasmine rice ($16) to go with it for the full experience (which we would recommend chucking straight into the pot and fluffing around to get that perfect crispy rice char).

 Chilli Fagara, 7 Old Bailey Street, Central | (+852) 2796 6866

-Chop Chop is presenting not one, not two, but 10 whole limited-time claypot rice dishes to keep you warm this winter!
-Available for dine-in, takeaway, or delivery, chef Dai Lung—a.k.a. the Hong Kong “God of Cookery”—is keeping his contemporary interpretations of the classic Hong Kong delicacy simple and nourishing, focusing on premium ingredients and produce to tell a flavourful tale.
+Chop Chop is presenting not one, not two, but eight claypot rice dishes to keep you warm this winter!
+Chef Dai Lung—a.k.a. the Hong Kong “God of Cookery”—is keeping his contemporary interpretations of the classic Hong Kong delicacy simple and nourishing, focusing on premium ingredients and produce to tell a flavourful tale.

-Using “first-born eggs” laid by young hens for richer yolks and higher protein value, famously fragrant rice from Wuchang that yields only one exclusive harvest a year, and all-natural soy sauce that has been fermented for two years, chef Dai Lung crafts elevated claypot rice dishes, including the Japanese beef & egg claypot ($120), the foie gras & morel mushrooms claypot ($120), the chicken, shiitake & Chinese sausage claypot ($80), the waxed duck leg claypot ($80), and the unmissable signature Sorrowful Rice claypot ($80), all at shockingly affordable prices.
-Available from now until the end of February.
+Using “first-born eggs” laid by young hens for richer yolks and higher protein value, famously fragrant rice from Wuchang that yields only one harvest a year, and all-natural soy sauce that has been fermented for two years, Chop Chop presents the white eel and black bean claypot ($125), the frog leg with ginger and scallions claypot ($125), the chicken, shiitake & Chinese yam claypot ($85), the waxed duck leg claypot ($85), and the unmissable signature Sorrowful Rice claypot ($85), all available for dine-in or takeaway at shockingly affordable prices.
+To enhance your claypot, you can also opt for add-ons such as extra shiitake mushroom, Japanese egg, Chinese preserved sausages, chicken, and pork ribs.
+Available until the end of February 2022.